 Remember, too, that employees who use computers regularly - including home workers - are entitled to an eye test paid for by their employer.

-Home workers must take reasonable care of their own health and safety, as well as that of other people such as family members, neighbours and visitors.
+Home workers must take reasonable care of their health and safety, as well as that of other people such as family members, neighbours, and visitors.
 They must also ensure they use work equipment correctly.

-During the coronavirus pandemic it's unlikely that the employer will have been able to carry out the usual health and safety risk assessments at the employee's home.
+During the coronavirus pandemic, it was unlikely that the employer would have been able to carry out the usual health and safety risk assessments at the employee's home.
 However, the employer should ensure that:

 - the employee feels the work they're being asked to do at home can be done safely